OhmEye/OhMarlin/README.md

   * Fan control enhancements
     * Added a Fan Limit feature to constrain max fan speed using a panel menu item
     * Added Fan Ramping, to slowly spin up fan.
 Intended to avoid shocking PID to prevent temp drops when activating fan.

+Things to be aware of about my configuration if you plan to use my version on your printer:

+  * I may have FWRETRACT enabled in Configuration_adv.h
+  * I probably have the X and Y endstop pins disabled in the board files for RAMBO and RAMPS
+  * I probably have the MTWLED stuff enabled
+  * If you have a MendleMax3, my esteps probably is way wrong for your printer
+  * I have the kill pin disabled for my board configs
+  * I have the beeper disabled for my board configs
+  * I have my XY jerk set higher than most people use

 # Marlin 3D Printer Firmware
 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />